cpmss521/CASN/README.md

 #### Best Models
-Best models can be downloaded from here  [pretrained model](https://github.com/)
+Best models can be downloaded from here  [models](https://drive.google.com/drive/)